jenden/intro-to-git/INSTRUCTIONS.md

 ## Create a Repository

 A repository starts as just a folder on your computer.
-Then we'll use git to initialize a repository and add files.
+Then we'll use Git to initialize a repository and add files.

 > We're going to use the terminal to do this, so prepare yourself.
 I'll use `$` to denote the bash prompt (although yours may be `>`  or `%` or something else entirely) and `# <a comment>` to add additional context.
 The output  of commands will not have any symbol.